andreadellacorte/langflow-hackathon-june-20-2025/docs/phase1.md

 ## 🎯 Phase 1 Overview

-This phase establishes the technical foundation needed for the 3 core demo scenarios.
+This phase establishes the technical foundation needed for the 3 core demo scenarios:
+1. **Voice Command Processing** - "eMCeeP, move the keynote from 2 PM to 3 PM"
+2. **Attendee Q&A** - "What's the WiFi password?"
+3. **Smart Escalation** - Detecting when organizer attention is needed

 Focus on getting basic components working rather than perfection.

 ## 📋 Setup Tasks